home

 • Geography of Europe

-My research is funded by grants from the U.S. National Park Service (U.S. Department of the Interior, National Park Service), the Cooperative Ecosystems Studies Unit (CESU) national network, the National Science Foundation (NSF), the Idaho Humanities Council (IHC), and the National Endowment for the Humanities (NEH).
+My research is funded by grants from the National Science Foundation (NSF), U.S. National Park Service and Department of the Interior (NPS & DOI), the Cooperative Ecosystems Studies Unit (CESU) national network, the National Endowment for the Humanities (NEH), the Association of Pacific Coast Geographers, and other state or university funds.

 I am a passionate educator who strongly believes in a synergy between my scholarship and teaching.
 My teaching emphasizes active learning that encourages students to take ownership of their learning experiences and personalize their education to their intellectual needs and curiosities.
 [If a Map Could Talk newspaper story about my teaching].
 I strive to empower students to find their passions in academic programs and courses and connections to their communities in ways that link them to new learning opportunities and fuels their pursuit of environmental careers.
 My students advance to jobs and careers as park rangers, museum staff, environmental consultants, conservation organizations, federal and state public lands managers, environmental educators, K-12 teachers, university researchers and scholars, river advocates, and GIS technicians.